-A new miles earning credit card hit the market this week and it represents the first foray by Bank of China (BOC) into the frequent flyer points scene in Singapore – the Bank of China Elite Miles World Mastercard.
+A new miles earning credit card hit the market in mid-2018 and it represented the first foray by Bank of China (BOC) into the frequent flyer points scene in Singapore, with its Bank of China Elite Miles World Mastercard.

 Here’s our review of the card, which forms part of our series of credit card reviews, all of which are summarised on our dedicated Credit Cards page.

 Dollar amounts refer to SGD, and ‘miles’ refer equally to KrisFlyer Miles or Asia Miles, except where stated.
 This review was updated on 15th March 2018.

 Annual fee: $190.00/yr (waived for first year)

 Local earn rate: 1.5 miles per $1

 Minimum income (Singaporean): $30,000/yr

 or complete the

 The following promotional video was released when the card was first launched, with 5 miles per dollar for overseas spend and 2 miles per dollar for local spend until the end of 2018.
 The miles rates have since reverted to the standard 3 miles per dollar overseas and 1.5 miles per dollar locally.

 The BOC Elite Miles World Mastercard has an annual fee of $190.00, however the fee is waived in the first year so there’s no upfront cost for this card.